What is massage?

 Choosing a qualified massage therapist

 Massage therapists may have different levels of training depending on the type of massage they practice.
-To be assured that your therapist has formal, accredited qualifications and adheres to a code of ethics, check that they are a member of the Australia Association of Massage Therapists (AAMT) or equivalent organisation.
+To be assured that your therapist has formal, accredited qualifications and adheres to a code of ethics, check that they are a member of Massage & Myotherapy Australia or equivalent organisation.
 When choosing a massage therapist, check that they are also experienced with working with arthritis.